 The temple was dedicated on 7 September 1958 by President David O. McKay in 6 sessions.

 It is the first temple built in Great Britain and the second built on the European continent.

 After thirty-two years, the temple was closed for remodeling and refurbishing.

 An additional 8,500 square feet (790 m2) were added, as well as a fourth floor.

 In October 1992, Gordon B. Hinckley rededicated the London England Temple over 10 sessions.
-During the second day of the dedication President Hinckley announced a second British temple was to built in in Chorley, Lancashire.
+During the second day of the dedication President Hinckley announced a second British temple, The Preston England Temple, was to built in in Chorley, Lancashire.